— 01 · At a Glance

 - Recurrence.
 When PSA rises after treatment, PSMA PET localises the cancer even at low PSA values where conventional imaging is usually blank — finding disease in a meaningful share of patients with PSA below 0.5 ng/mL.

 - Impact on decisions.
-Because it finds disease earlier and maps it more completely, PSMA PET changes the management plan in a substantial proportion of cases — for example, redirecting from local treatment to systemic therapy, or vice versa.
+Because it finds disease earlier and maps it more completely, PSMA PET changes the management plan in a substantial proportion of cases.

-What it does not replace: a multiparametric MRI of the prostate, which remains the test for assessing the prostate gland itself and guiding biopsy.
-PSMA PET and prostate MRI answer different questions and are often used together.
+What PSMA PET does not replace: a multiparametric MRI of the prostate remains the test for assessing the gland itself and guiding biopsy.
+The two answer different questions and are often used together.
 For the wider picture of how molecular PET differs from anatomical scans, see PET scan vs CT scan.

 ★ A note on false positives